Interface SzConfig

 -

-// How to delete a data source from an in-memory config try { // obtain the SzEnvironment (varies by application)
+// How to unregister a data source from an in-memory config try { // obtain the SzEnvironment (varies by application)

 SzEnvironment